jaygajera17/E-commerce-project-springBoot/README.md

 - bug fixed ( product image, security , etc..)
 - support in both eclipse & intellij ide
 - overall redesign entire code that help reusability.
+- disclaimer: currently working on this branch so there may be some bug related to endpoint, and working on cart logic.

 ## How to Run ?
 - open xampp control panel start mysql server